 NOTE – You can also use Group Policy (Auto MDM Enrollment with AAD Token) to enroll Windows 10 1709 or later Windows 10 Devices to Microsoft Intune.

 Repurpose Existing Devices to Windows Autopilot – MDT/SCCM?

 The answer to the above questions is it depends.
 There are a couple of options to repurpose devices.
 You can use SCCM or MDT to repurpose existing devices to Windows Autopilot.
 So it’s SCCM or MDT.
-The decision to use either MDT or SCCM is entirely depends on your organization infrastructure, IT support, Network conenctivity etc.
+The decision to use either MDT or SCCM entirely depends on your organization’s infrastructure, IT support, Network connectivity, etc.

-The following is the table which gives you a high-level comparison between MDT Vs. SCCM.
+The following is the table that gives you a high-level comparison between MDT Vs. SCCM.

 You can use MDT for repurposing existing devices to Windows Autopilot.
-But before taking a decision to go with MDT, it would be great to anlyse your environment.
-If you have not already invested on SCCM, then you should use MDT to repupose existing devices to Windows Autopilot.
+But before deciding to go with MDT, it would be great to analyze your environment.
+If you have not already invested in SCCM, then you should use MDT to repurpose existing devices to Windows Autopilot.

-Do you still think, you should try MDT to repupose exisitng Windows 7 devices to Windows Autopilot?
+Do you still think you should try MDT to repurpose existing Windows 7 devices to Windows Autopilot?
 Is this because of some known issues of SCCM?
-I would recommend to raise a support case with Microsoft.
+I would recommend raising a support case with Microsoft.

 - Easy to Install, Configure, and maintain

 - Best for well connected Network (No network replication options?)